snackCake/docs/Broadleaf-Concepts/Additional-Configuration/Asset-Server-Configuration.md

 http://localhost:8080/broadleafdemo/cmsstatic/test.jpg?auto-levels-rgb
 ```

+> Note: allowing straight URL parameters to manipulate images can have unwanted side effects.
+Since Broadleaf caches all modified images, an attacker could write a script to perform many image operations very quickly and fill up a hard drive.
+This can be controlled in Broadleaf 3.0.11-GA+ and 3.1.3-GA+ with the `asset.server.allow.unnamed.image.manipulation` system property.
+This URL parameter behavior is defaulted to false in Broadleaf 3.2.0-GA and above.

 There are set parameters required for each of the different filter effects provided by Broadleaf Commerce.
 Please refer to the table below for a reference of the filters and parameters offered.

 | Filter Key      | Filter Param       | Definition                                                                                                          | Default        |